 How much does it cost to own your own light aircraft?

 On average, a Cessna will cost in the ballpark from $50,000 to $80,000.
-If you were to buy a 1975 Cessna 182P, you’d probably spend $75,000 dollars, which you could pay through a 20 year loan.
-Your fixed costs for hanger, insurance, and general inspection would be around $4,700 a year and your variable costs for 100 flight hours for everything from gas to maintenance would be around $11,500 a year In total, adding up the purchase cost, the fixed costs, and 100 flying hours variable costs would cost you around $19,000 a year.
+If you were to buy a 1975 Cessna 182P, you’d probably spend $75,000 dollars, which you could pay through a 20-year loan.
+Your fixed costs for the hanger, insurance, and general inspection would be around $4,700 a year and your variable costs for 100 flight hours for everything from gas to maintenance would be around $11,500 a year In total, adding up the purchase cost, the fixed costs, and 100 flying hours variable costs would cost you around $19,000 a year.

 How do you become a licensed pilot?

 Your first step in becoming a pilot will be to find a Cessna Pilot Center near you.
 On average, the fees are about $9,000.